About The Program

 - Before or during the third year of the program, medical technology majors apply to a hospital with a Committee on Allied Health Education and Accreditation (CAHEA) approved school of medical technology.
 They spend their fourth year in training at that institution.
 Admission is not automatic and depends on academic record, recommendations, and an interview.

 - Medical technology majors are awarded the Bachelor of Science in Medical Technology degree from LVC after completing their fourth, or clinical, year.

-- LVC has official affiliations with the following hospital-based schools of medical technology: Jersey Shore Medical Center, Lancaster General Hospital, and Reading Hospital.
+- LVC has official affiliations with the following hospital-based schools of medical technology: Jersey Shore Medical Center and Pennsylvania College of Health Science.
 However, medical technology majors are not limited to these affiliations and may seek acceptance at other approved hospitals.